Augusto-LJ/expense-tracker/README.md

 ## 🎯 Features

--   Add income transactions
--   Add expense transactions
+-   Add income and expense transactions
 -   Display a balance with total income, expenses and net balance
 -   List all transactions with option to delete
 -   Basic form validation